kamilburda/gimp-export-layers/docs/sections/Advanced-Usage.md

 ---------------------

 To add custom operations before the export of each layer, press the "Add Operation..." button and select one of the operations described below.
+You can enable, disable or remove operations as needed.

 **Insert background layers**